spriggsha/compAdvUI/README.md

 ###Improvements to make
 - any future version of this framework would require a page object model
 - the given/when/then step files given in the boilerplate code should be replaced with a structure more closely resembling the structure of the application
+- cucumberjs doesn't handle parallelisation all that well; some extra code could make that work better